brexhq/substation/CONTRIBUTING.md

 #### Configurations

-Substation uses a single configuration pattern for all components in the system (see `Config` in [substation.go](substation.go)).
+Substation uses a single configuration pattern for all components in the system (see `Config` in [config/config.go](/config/config.go)).
 This pattern is highly reusable and should be embedded to create custom configurations.
 Below is an example that shows how configurations should be designed:

 ```json
    "foo": {